 (3) Solo traditionals: Practice techniques such as banda y banda, rompida, figure 8, reverse figure 8, double zero, and the different variations of abanico.
 This is good solo practice.
 Pick up a light stick and focus on good form.
 Put your body behind it.
 Consistency is key.
 One does not benefit if you do 50 repetitions of each of the above moves and then don’t do it for 6 months.

-For partner practice, focusing on good solid basics is key.
+For partner practice, focusing on good, solid basics is key.
 Functionality rather than the fancy-schmancy stuff is what you’re aiming for.

 (5) Block, check, counter: this can be quite awkward for many.
 Partners pair up with sticks in their left hand.
 One feeds the left hand 12 angles of attack.
-The other defends with the left-hand version of the block, check, counter drill.
+The other defends with the left-hand version of the block, check, and counter drill.
 “Slow is the mother of skill!” should be remembered by both partners.
 Form and good footwork are important.
 Speed can be introduced as the partners become more comfortable.

 (7) Disarms: this is fun!
 Both partners have sticks in their left hands.
 One feeds.
 The other practices basic disarms.
-All you have to do is apply the standard disarms, except this time you are holding the stick in the left hand.
+All you have to do is apply the standard disarms, except this time, you are holding the stick in the left hand.
 With time, this will become second nature.

 Over to you, do you have any suggestions to add to the above list?
 Let’s hear them!